National Save The Sea Turtle Foundation Awards

 2) Students also have the option of obtaining academic credit for their participation in the program.
 If you are interested in obtaining credit, please indicate this in your application.

 If a student is applying for the NSTSTF Undergraduate Scholarship Award the subject line of the email should be “NSTSTF Scholarship Student’s Last Name”.
-The letters of recommendation for the scholarship should be emailed to cguinova@fiu.edu with the subject line “LOR NSTSTF Scholarship Student’s Last Name".
+The letters of recommendation for the scholarship should be emailed to cguinova@fiu.edu and ewhitman@fiu.edu with the subject line “LOR NSTSTF Scholarship Student’s Last Name".

 Available Opportunities